ambiot/documents/doc/en/source/ambd_micropython/source/getting_started/getting_started.rst

-To use REPL, simply open any serial terminal software (most common ones are teraterm, putty etc.) on your PC and connect to your microcontroller's serial port, then set baudrate to 115200 before manually reset the board, then you will see >>> MicroPython prompt appear on the terminal.
-Now you may type in any Python script on REPL as long as it's support by MicroPython and your microcontroller's MicroPython port.
+To use REPL, simply open any serial terminal software (most common ones are teraterm, putty etc.) on your PC and connect to your microcontroller’s serial port, then set baudrate to 115200 before manually reset the board, then you will see >>> MicroPython prompt appear on the terminal.
+Now you may type in any Python script on REPL as long as it’s support by MicroPython and your microcontroller’s MicroPython port.

 Most importantly, try to abuse "help()" function as much as possible to